Southern Pacific No.2472 was built by Baldwin

-Crews appreciated the smooth ride afforded by the engines of its
+Crews appreciated the smooth ride afforded by the locomotives of this

 class.
-Overland Route runs used the same engine without change for
+Overland Route runs used the same eequipment, without change,

-When larger and more powerful Mountain type engines
+When larger and more powerful 4-8-2 Mountain type locomotives

-(4-8-2) replaced Pacifics on long runs, the Pacifics were relegated
+replaced Pacifics on long runs, the Pacifics were relegated to locals and

-The #2472 served for almost 36 years on the Southern
+The SP-2472 served for almost 36 years on the Southern

-steam engines on the SP.
-Fortunately, the #2472 was saved from
+steam locomotives on the SP.
+Fortunately, the No.2472 was saved from

-the scrapper's torch and was put on display in San Mateo's County
+the scrapper's torch and was put on display at the San Mateo County

 Fairgrounds.
-It sat there until 1976 when the a group of determined
+It sat there until 1976, where a group of determined

 ||Baldwin Locomotive Works